refinedev/refine/documentation/docs/packages/cli/index.md

 First, you need to select the package you want to swizzle.
 In this example, we will swizzle the `@refinedev/antd` package.

-:::info
+:::simple Good to know

-**Refine** CLI will only show the packages that are installed in your project.
+Refine CLI will only show the packages that are installed in your project.

 :::